-This course provides an in-depth analysis of the required skills, resources, and techniques needed to transform an idea into a viable business entity.
-Entrepreneurial decision-making is stressed.
-Topics include: starting and managing a business, franchise/buy/start-up, location, layout, computers for the small enterprise, ethics and social responsibility.
-Among the course requirements is that each student will prepare a formal business plan.
+This course explores entrepreneurship and the art of developing a complete startup business plan.
+It provides an in-depth analysis of the required skills, resources, and techniques needed to transform an idea into a viable business entity.
+Topics for this course include selecting a business organization structure, managing human resources, sources and uses of funding, forecasting sales, and creating pro-forma financial statements.
+Among the course requirements is that each student will prepare a complete formal business plan and pitch presentation for the new business venture.
 Prerequisite: BADM249 and/or ACCT101 or permission of the instructor.
-[Spring] [3 credits] [3 contact hour(s)]
+[Spring (every other)] Applied Learning-Entrepreneurship [3 credits] [3 contact hour(s)]